The Best Guard Dogs: Breeds Found In Australia

 But if you want a large dog that will calmly guard you and your home, go on patrols, and happily survey the kids, this could be the dog for you.
 If you’re interested, check out your local rescue centre.
 While there are no breed-specific rescues for the Great Pyrenees in Australia, their rising popularity means unfortunately, more of them end up abandoned in shelters.

 Want a fluffy and soft family guard dog?
 Then the Saint Bernard might be for you!
 This breed was selected to work in European mountains, so they have a thick fur that can withstand the elements.

-These massive dogs are imposing just by looking at them, and most intruders will feel less-than-inclined to break into your home at their sight.
+These massive dogs are imposing just by looking at them, and, like Rottweilers, most intruders will feel less-than-inclined to break into your home at their sight.
 They have a huge head, dark eyes and a smart expression that has made them a family favourite.

 PRO TIP: Saint Bernard’s don’t do well in heat.
 Remember this breed was selected to do well in the Swiss Alps!
 This won’t be your next jogging companion: they get heat exhaustion easily.

 30 kg to 40 kg

 60 cm to 70 cm to the shoulder